Kōchi Prefecture: Media

-The 2021 movie Belle (Ryū to Sobakasu no Hime) is set in Kōchi.
+Various movies have been set in Kōchi.
+These include the following:

+The 1993 Studio Ghibli movie Ocean Waves (Umi ga Kikoeru).

+The 2009 movie The Harimaya Bridge starring Danny Glover.

-The 2013 movie Hospitality Department (Kencho Omotenashi Ka) is set in Kōchi.
-The film shows views of Kōchi Prefecture.
+The 2013 movie Hospitality Department (Kencho Omotenashi Ka), which shows views of Kōchi Prefecture.

-The 2009 movie The Harimaya Bridge starring Danny Glover was set in Kochi.
+The 2021 movie Belle (Ryū to Sobakasu no Hime).

 Culture

 Food

-Like most areas of Japan, Kōchi advertises itself as specialising in a major food item, in this case, katsuo no tataki.

-Katsuo no tataki is skipjack tuna or bonito, lightly seared.
+Like most areas of Japan, Kōchi advertises itself as specializing in a major food item, often known as meibutsu.
+Kōchi's is katsuo no tataki – skipjack tuna or bonito which is lightly seared.
 Traditionally this is done over the straw generated as a by-product of the rice harvest.

 Sawachi is a term which refers to "a style of meal" in Kochi prefecture, according to Kochi-City Tourism Association.
 It says that the characteristic of the style of eating is "its freeness in the arrangement of food on a large dish" People eat Sawachi in the situation of "Enkai" which refers to a gathering of family, friends and relatives.
 They surround "Sawachi", feasts on large dishes, and take own portions by themselves.
 The style represents the cultural climate of Kochi Prefecture, which dislikes formal arrangements and respects freedom.